I.C.E. Method Of Teaching

 Exegesis – a critical examination of Scripture involving the grammar, syntax, and etymology of the original languages of Scripture to verify the literal intent and interpretation of the context.

-Research and Development – tireless devotion and diligence to prayerful in depth research of The Word of God, comparing Scripture with Scripture, utilizing a regimented approach without bias.
+Research and Development – tireless devotion and diligence to prayerful in depth research of the Word of God, comparing Scripture with Scripture, utilizing a regimented approach without bias.

-ISOGOGICSthe science of language; the examination of the Greek and Hebrew Testaments as they transliterate to English; the original signature; the objective of the inspired author within the time-frame of the historical setting, in particular, the intended audience and culture.
+ISOGOGICS – the science of language; the examination of the Greek and Hebrew Testaments as they transliterate to English; the original signature; the objective of the inspired author within the time-frame of the historical setting, in particular, the intended audience and culture.
 The original inspired writings were penned to be understood by all the generations of the future.
 It is extraordinary that the original Hebrew of the Old Testament, and original Greek of the New Testament, are very precise allowing for more exact interpretation and transliteration.

-CATEGORICALthe theological classification of doctrinal concepts according to subject matter, to include a “Terms and Definitionssection on this website.
+CATEGORICAL – the theological classification of doctrinal concepts according to subject matter, to include a “Terms and Definitions” section on this website.

-EXEGESISthe in-depth critical study, interpretation and explanation of the context; the literal intent of the original grammatical expression; the contextual and etymological analysis of Scripture, presented in a systematic format.
+EXEGESIS – the in-depth critical study, interpretation, and explanation of the context; the literal intent of the original grammatical expression; the contextual and etymological analysis of Scripture, presented in a systematic format.

-ADMINISTRATIONSthe “divine administrations” of history are clearly etched in time, projected for time and eternity, and exclaimed in the Word of God.
-These historical epochs demonstrate God’s immutable purpose — His Perfect Grace Plan for the Human situation.
+ADMINISTRATIONS – the “divine administrations” of history are clearly etched in time, projected for time and eternity, and exclaimed in the Word of God.
+These historical epochs demonstrate God’s immutable purpose – His perfect grace plan for the human situation.
 Each administration (dispensation) casts a dramatic light on Jesus Christ, as the focal point of ordained (divinely decreed) human history (Ephesians: 3:1-21).

 C. S. Craig